DennisCorvers/UnityNet/README.md

 ### Sending and receiving data

-The TcpClient offers many different Send and Receive methods.
+The TcpSocket offers many different Send and Receive methods.
 They support pointers to memory as well as byte arrays.
 Lastly, they also support sending and receiving of NetPackets.

 Below is an example of sending a NetPacket over the socket.